Health Science

 HLT 350: Health Science Internship

 This internship course provides hands-on experience for students to apply theoretical knowledge in real-world healthcare settings.
 Topics include clinical observation, patient interaction, and collaborative healthcare practices, fostering practical skills essential for a successful career in the health sciences.
-Independent work at an off-campus location to apply college coursework in a professional environment to explore various career pathways and gain career related skills.
-Approval is required of both a Newberry College Health Science division faculty member and an onsite supervisor.
-If applicable, students are responsible for the cost of a criminal background check, drug test, and a TB skin test, as applicable.
+Independent work at an off-campus location to apply college coursework in a professional environment allows students to explore various career pathways and gain career-related skills.
+Approval is required of both a Newberry College Health Professions, Science, and Mathematics faculty member and an onsite supervisor.
+If applicable, students are responsible for the cost of a criminal background check, drug test, and a TB skin test.
 Subject to internship rules and regulations.

 PCEN: Professional Civic Engagement for Health Sciences, Nutrition, and Public Health